jomapps/broadstreet-campaigns/docs/entity-reference/database-models.md

 - `name` is required and limited to 100 characters
 - `description` is optional and limited to 500 characters
 - `zone_count` is a virtual field calculated from `zone_ids.length`
+- **Theme Selection**: Selecting a theme should clear currently selected zones and set all zones of the selected theme as selected
+- **Mutual Exclusivity**: Selecting a theme should replace currently selected zones with the theme's zones

+#### Zustand Store Integration
+- **Store Location**: Managed through filter store (`FilterState.selectedTheme`)
+- **Zone Integration**: Theme selection automatically updates `FilterState.selectedZones` with theme's zone IDs
+- **Server Fetching**: Themes are fetched as needed for theme-specific functionality
+- **Sidebar Filters**: Theme selection follows existing Zustand patterns from `zustand-implementation.md`

 #### Indexes
 - `name`